The "Future" Pre Civil War B&B!

 Jesse James and his Brothers stayed here.
 They are known to associate with Mr. Morse( a confederate sympathizer).
 One of them was a cartoonist, drawing a stone archway in the register.
 Some evidence suggests the Hotel may have helped the effort to return rebels back to the south.
 It is referred to as “the Secession Railroad” or “the Chip Trail".

 We have eye witness accounts from elders, they say 60 years ago as kids they use to play in the tunnel beneath the basement floor, that went from beneath our basement floor under the road to the river edge into the ice house across the street.
 In the future, we will enter the 22' deep cistern in the basement floor, and open the wall that closed off the tunnel.
 The slave dungeon is where the biggest known spirit resides-"Edward".
 Patrick the owner has stated, "I have only seen "Edward" once.
 It was 4:30pm I was at the building with 1 carpenter(Terry) who was in the attic.
 I was walking toward the open side deck door.
 When in the hall a black human shaped shadow figure came out of the basement staircase and turned out of site down the hall.
-It was huge, like 300+ lbs if a man as we know it.
+It was huge, like 300+ lbs.
 But not solid, it was dark yet it had shape-shoulders, head, not much of a neck?
 Last Saturday the big guy was seen in the attic.
+I've only seen this thing 1 time!

 Bertha Gifford lived, and worked here.
 1 of the 1st female serial killers in the Nation.
 She killed numerous kids(19), and adults w Arsenic Chocolates for the kids.
 She worked at the Hotel, and is buried nearby.
 She was an exceptionally gifted cook, go figure!
 It is believed to be her husband who she poisoned, that is seen in full body, trench coat at the window North end of the hall 2nd floor.